hadyrashwan/aws-lambda-record-email-example/README.md

 - Add environment variables using [AWS environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html).
 The environment variables needed are listed in `src/environment.ts`

  ## Todo
-- Add more test cases.
-- Split the function into  2 functions(http trigger and dynmodb trigger).
+- Split the function into  2 functions(Http trigger and Dynamodb trigger).

 # There is another way to do that!